 Are there any words, in particular, you want to stand out?
 Is the font choice and size in check and good to use and go?
 Also, is the design of this resume section clean and readable?

-In fact, have you tried Enhancv’s resume builder?
+In fact, have you tried Enhancv’s resume editor?

 Our design is sophisticated yet clean and simple.
 We’ve put a lot of thought and know-how into creating our resume builder, ensuring that your CV will look good, read well, and most importantly–stand out.